Quire Formula Guide Permalink

 Note:

-• For texts, you can connect two strings of text by typing 'first' "second".
+• Text strings can be concatenated: ‘first’ “second”.
 It is the same as 'first second'.

 • For days, <+5> equals <today+5>.